shihanpietersz/ADFSConfigurationTools/Powershell/ADFSConfigurationTools/docs/Update-SPADFSUrlEndpoint.md

 ## NOTES
 All Current configuration will be logged in the LogFilePath for reference If ADFS server is behind a Microsoft Web Application Proxy Server.
-The Update-TLDFOSWebapplicationProxyURL commad can be run with the required paramaneters.
-In some occations it can take between 10 - 20 Minus for the webapplicationproxy server to updated the changes.
+The Update-SPWebapplicationProxyURL command can be run with the required parameters.

-This command was created by Shihan Pietersz from Thomas Duryea Logicalis  for FOS.

 ## RELATED LINKS